If you’re thinking about writing an actuary exam soon, you’re probably curious about how much it’ll cost to take the exams.

 The cost of study materials is variable.

-As I mentioned above, a study manual is typically the most affordable option.
+As I mentioned above, a study manual is another affordable option.
 Sometimes you’re able to purchase these used for about $0 to $50 depending on how old it is.
 A new manual (my study manual recommendations are here) will be $140 USD to $230 USD depending on the subscription length and if you want an electronic version or a physical copy.

-Online seminars are more expensive (again, my recommendations are here).
-A 180-day subscription to Coaching Actuaries (ADAPT + Learn) Bundle that I recommend is about $600 for non-students, and about $250 for students.
-The alternative, TIA, is about $500 for non-students and $200 for students.
+Other online seminars are more expensive (again, my recommendations are here).
+A 180-day subscription to Coaching Actuaries (ADAPT + Learn) Bundle is about $600 for non-students, and about $250 for students.

 To summarize, your Exam P costs are approximately: